-- Create a significant hazard to the public or the environment through the routine transport, use or disposal of hazardous materials. - Create a significant hazard to the public or the environment through reasonably foreseeable upset or accident conditions involving the release of hazardous materials into the environment. - Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school. - Be located on a site which is included on a list of hazardous materials sites compile pursuant to Government Code Section 65962.5 and, as a result would it create a significant hazard to the public or the environment. - Expose people to potential known hazards associated with high-voltage transmission lines. - Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan.
+- Create a significant hazard to the public or the environment through the routine transport, use or disposal of hazardous materials. - Create a significant hazard to the public or the environment through reasonably foreseeable upset or accident conditions involving the release of hazardous materials into the environment. - Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed school. - Expose people to potential known hazards associated with high-voltage transmission lines. - Be located on a site which is included on a list of hazardous materials sites compile pursuant to Government Code Section 65962.5 and, as a result would it create a significant hazard to the public or the environment. - Expose people to potential known hazards associated with high-voltage transmission lines. - Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan. - Impair implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan.

-IMPACT 4.10-1 INCREASED POTENTIAL FOR ACCIDENTAL RELEASE OR SPILL OF HAZARDOUS MATERIALS DURING CONSTRUCTION OR OCCUPANCY Code of Federal Regulations, Title 49 General Plan Policy SE-1 California Health and Safety Code, Chapter 6.95 Applicable Policies and California Code of Regulations, Titles 8,22, and 26 Regulations Unified Hazardous Waste and Hazardous Materials Management Regulatory Program Uniform Building Code, Uniform Fire code Roseville Fire Department/CUPA Permitting and Enforcement.
-CSP Urban Reserve Significance with Policies and Regulations Less Than Significant Less Than Significant Mitigation Measures: None Required None Required Significance after Mitigation: Less Than Significant Less Than Significant
+IMPACT 4.10-1 INCREASED POTENTIAL FOR ACCIDENTAL RELEASE OR SPILL OF HAZARDOUS MATERIALS DURING CONSTRUCTION OR OCCUPANCY Code of Federal Regulations Title 49 California Health and Safety Code Chapter 6.95 Applicable Policies and California Code of Regulations Titles 8,22, and 26 Regulations Unified Hazardous Waste and Hazardous Materials Management Regulatory Program Uniform Building Code, Uniform Fire code Roseville Fire Department/CUPA Permitting and Enforcement.
+SVSP Urban Reserve Significance with Policies and Regulations Less Than Significant Less Than Significant Mitigation Measures: None Required None Required Significance after Mitigation: Less Than Significant Less Than Significant